cloudmesh/cloudmesh-mpi/examples/sort/README-new.md

 ```

 This will install all necessary packages from github and install them
+## NOTES

+- using argparse, debug always is true
+- for mpi run, one must only ever use an even numebr of processors
 ## Quickstart

 The following commands generate a benchamrk of the sorting algorithm(s) and analyze it.